GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ![Top module Vivado schematic](Images/VivadoSchematic.png)

-**Modul**: This program consists of 4 modules.
+**Module**: This program consists of 4 modules.
 The first one being the initial *keyboard* input to which signals from its keys are conducted.
 After a button is pressed a signal containing a corresponding number in a binary form and is sent to the key_o output.
 The number ‘0’ is represented as “1111”, the ‘*’ key as “1010” and ‘#’ is “1011”.
 Next comes the *comparator* that is partly controlled by a *clk* signal which is transposed from being 100 MHz to just 1 kHz.
 Input values that are entered are stored in the comparator and after the ‘#’ key is pressed it evaluates if the code entered agrees with the set code.
 The module has a realy_o output that has a value of 1 when the code is correct and therefore unlocks the door.
 The two LEDs, one red that shines if the door is locked and a green one working the other way around.
 The outputs from the comparator are also data of entered values which are then sent to the driver for 7-segment displays and are presented after the matter.

 **Simulation**: We simulate enter of the numbers 1, 2 and 3, after which we add a 5 that is then deleted with ‘*’ key (s_keyDel in code) and number 4 is pressed instead.
 The ‘#’ key confirms our input, switches on the relay to unlock the door and changes the LED color.
 After that we click the ‘#’ key once more to switch the relay off and return the original LED color back.
 The other instances are to demonstrate a wrongly inserted code when the relay and LEDs don’t react.